melwyncarlo/Bash_Web_Data_Capture/README.md

 </pre>

 <br><br>
-### The source library contains 2 MAIN functions.
-Given below are function calls and descriptive lists of arguments :
+### The source library contains 2 MAIN functions. <br>Given below are function calls and descriptive lists of arguments :

 **1. Including the Main Source File in Demo Script Files**